FlorianMuellerklein/backseat_driver/notes.md

-# Distracted Driver State Farm Kaggle Challenge nonlinearities
+# Distracted Driver State Farm Kaggle Challenge

 Given a dataset of 2D dashboard camera images, State Farm is challenging Kagglers to classify each driver's behavior.
 Are they driving attentively, wearing their seatbelt, or taking a selfie with their friends in the backseat?